carol-x/eth-toronto-bot/README.md

 3. `/logic/create_wallet.js` handles all the interactions to setup and connect wallet on Base
 4. `/logic/create_attestation.js` takes in the schema and schema ID and encodes the attester's parameters to file attestation
 5. `/logic/verify_attestation.js` takes the UID of an attestation and validates its existence on-chain and returns the values stored in the attestation
 6. `bot.js` handles the logic with Telegram bot launcher

+## Project Demo

+The project demo is (here)[https://youtu.be/YvrJwQvfnKY].
+Check it out and let us know feedbacks!